linrunner/tlp-doc/settings/bc-vendors.rst

 Battery Care Vendor Specifics
 -----------------------------
-The level of Battery Care support depends on laptop vendor or brand, Linux kernel version and TLP version.
+The level of battery care support depends on laptop vendor or brand, Linux kernel version and TLP version.
 The following explains:

     * Which laptops are supported